wasamasa/emacsninja.com/src/posts/on-minimalism.rst

   Additionally to doubling as string replacement, these are not equal to other symbols with the same contents and are therefore used to avoid name clashes in macro-like functions.
-- No closures.
-If you need to capture something from the environment, you must do this manually and have the choice between mutable and immutable ones.
+- No implicit closures.
+If you need to capture something from the environment, you must do this explicitly and have the choice between mutable and immutable ones.
 - Unknown symbols evaluate to ``NIL`` instead of throwing an exception.
 - Indentation (and even pretty-printing) is a lot easier than in